avidalh/udacity-fsnd-p1/README.md

 If you need to add more movies to the library insert them into the movies file and run the program again as described before.

+The web page shows movies posters tiles with information about:
+* movie title
+* director
+* country
+* and year of production

+When a film tile is clicked the youtube link to it's trailer will be open and played.